doug-yan/Democratweet/README.md

 # Democratweet
-React to popular Slack messages and have them tweeted.
+Tweet popular slack messages.
 Demonstrates the use of ExoSphere.